First-Year Themed Living Communities

 Community Connections is located on the 3rd floor of Tarr Hall, a mixed-gender community open to all genders.
 Students on this floor will utilize the Social Change Model, which provides context for recognizing individual roles in society, to intentionally serve their community or others through leadership.
 Throughout the year, residents will have the opportunity to engage in a variety of service opportunities, build connections with campus and local communities, develop relationships with faculty and staff, establish comradery with other first-year students, and find their civic identity in a passionate environment.

-Fit & Active is located on the west side of 3rd floor in Pauley-Rorem Hall.
+Arts is located on the east side of 3rd floor in Pauley-Rorem Hall.
 A mix-gender community, this floor is open to all genders.
-The focus of the floor will be on individual wellness and being physically active in the Cornell and surrounding communities.
-We are looking forward to being involved in Cornell's Intramural Programs and getting off campus to local parks for hiking and other outdoor activities.
+The focus of the floor will be on students exploring the role of the arts on their academic career and how it defines their personal identities.
+Those involved in band, choir, theater, drawing, and photography to name a few may find like-minded floormates here.

-Science, Technology, Engineering and Math (STEM) is located on the 3rd floor of Dows Hall, a mixed-gender community open to all genders.
+Science, Technology, Engineering and Math (STEM) is located on the east side of 3rd floor in Pauley-Rorem, a mixed-gender community open to all genders.
 STEM is a community for first-year students interested in enrolling in a STEM major.
 (See list below) The goals of the STEM are to assist students in achieving academic and personal success by providing intentional programming and enhanced faculty involvement.
 Residents participate in a variety of academic, personal development, civic engagement, and career exploration programs intended to build a sense of community and increase understanding of STEM disciplines.

 - Biochemistry and Molecular Biology